sghaskell/integrations/collectd-iostat/README.md

 # IOStat

-_This directory consolidates all the metadata associated with the IOStat plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/iostat-collectd-python)_
+This directory consolidates all the metadata associated with the IOStat plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/iostat-collectd-python).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)